umami-hep/umami-preprocessing/docs/index.md

 This library is alredy used to preprocess data for [Salt](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/salt/) framework.
 UPP is planned to be integrated into [Umami](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami) framework for training of Umami/DIPS and DL1r and replace current umami preprocessing, as it addresses [several issues](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/issues/?label_name%5B%5D=Preprocessing) with the current umami preprocessing workflow, and uses the [`atlas-ftag-tools`](https://github.com/umami-hep/atlas-ftag-tools/) package extensively.

 ## Motivation

-The primary motivation behind preprocessing the training samples is the highly imbalanced flavor composition in the input datasets.
-While there is an abundance of light jets, the fraction of b-jets is small, and the fraction of other flavors is even smaller.
-To handle such highly unbalanced datasets, resampling techniques are employed.
+the primary motivation behind preprocessing the training samples is to ensure that the distributions of kinematic variables such as $p_T$ and $\eta$ are the same for all flavors.
+This uniformity in kinematic distributions is crucial to avoid kinematic biases in the tagging performance.
+In order to ensure the uniformity in kinematic distributions, resampling techniques are employed.
 These techniques involve removing samples from the majority class (under-sampling) and/or adding more samples from the minority class (over-sampling).

-The resampling process aims not only to balance the number of jets of each flavor but also to ensure that the distributions of kinematic variables such as $p_T$ and $\eta$ are the same for all flavors.
-This uniformity in kinematic distributions is crucial to avoid kinematic biases in the tagging performance.
+The preprocessing can also be used to control the number of jets of each flavour, to stitch together jets from various samples, and to perform the shuffling an normalisation.

 ## Hybrid Samples
 Umami/DIPS and DL1r are trained on so-called hybrid samples created by combining $t\bar{t}$ and $Z'$ jets using a $p_T$ threshold, which is defined by the `pt_btagJes`.